bomafiber/simon_game/README.md

 2. Open the index.html file in any browser to launch the game.

-3. Enable the **power** checkbox and then select either **strict** checkbox to play the game in strict mode or leave unchecked to play in normal mode.
+3. Enable the **power** checkbox and then select the **strict** checkbox to play the game in strict mode or leave unchecked to play in normal mode.

 3. Click the **Start** button to begin play.